-While in Los Angeles in 2015, Ali has completed a number of courses focusing on sensory and movement/ developmental therapy techniques.
-Ali has received training in CME (MEDEK), Wilbarger Brushing Protocol, Therapeutic Listening Program, Astronaut training, M.O.R.E. – Integrating the mouth with Sensory & Postural Functions, DIR®/FloortimeTM therapy approach, The Alert Program Kinesiotaping Method, NDT and many more.
+Ali has completed a number of courses focusing on sensory and movement/ developmental therapy techniques.
+Ali is a qualified DMI Intermediate B and CME (MEDEK) Level 2 trained therapist.
+Ali has also completed training in CIMT and bimanual therapy, Kinesiotaping Method, Wilbarger Brushing Protocol, Therapeutic Listening Program, Astronaut training, DIR®/FloortimeTM therapy approach, The Alert Program, NDT and many more.

 Ali is an enthusiastic, fun, and active therapist who believes that it is important for all children to reach their full potential in all aspects of life.
-Ali has worked as a part of a multidisciplinary team previously, and believes that NAPA’s holistic approach involving the child, parents, school teachers, and other therapists benefits everyone.
+Ali has worked as a part of a multidisciplinary team previously, and believes that there is nothing else world-wide quite like the ‘NAPA family’.

 Working with children of all abilities has always been a passion for Tara.
-During high school and college she worked in a variety of after school recreational programs for children with special needs as well as a summer camp program.
+During high school and college she worked in a variety of after school recreational programs for children with disabilities as well as a summer camp program.
 After college, she moved on to the insurance industry and for the past 10 years has been working in underwriting and management in the professional liability insurance sector.
 When Tara’s first child Kate was born, she suffered a hypoxic event at birth and was ultimately diagnosed with cerebral palsy.
-This brought Tara back into the world of special needs.
+This brought Tara back into the world of disabilities.
 Like many parents, she searched everywhere for the most effective treatments for her daughter including traditional and alternative therapies.
 She found NAPA in 2016 when Kate was three years old and flew to LA with her family to complete her first intensive.
 Tara told us “I knew immediately that I had found the right place for Kate.
 The expertise, therapies, knowledge, and community at NAPA is unlike anything I have experienced before.”
-Tara and her husband Mike are lifelong Connecticut residents and are excited to be moving to the Greater Boston area and joining the NAPA family.
-As Red Sox fans, the idea of moving to Boston was a natural fit as well as a great community to bring NAPA to.
+Tara is a lifelong Connecticut resident and excited to be in the Greater Boston area with the NAPA family.
+As a Red Sox fan, the idea of moving to Boston was a natural fit as well as a great community to bring NAPA to.

 Nikki graduated from Ithaca College with her Doctorate of Physical Therapy.
 While at Ithaca, she played for the women’s varsity soccer team.
 She has enjoyed both playing and coaching sports since she was a little girl, which eventually helped clinch her decision to pursue a physical therapy degree to helping children.
 Her physical therapy career has been solely in the pediatric field, and she has experience in both the outpatient and inpatient settings.
 She has worked for several years as a clinical supervisor, teaching graduate students of different universities.
 In May 2015, she became an American board pediatric certified specialist.
 Nikki has experience treating a wide range of pediatric diagnoses, ranging from children with developmental delay to those with neurologic impairments, orthopedic conditions, and rare diseases.
 Furthermore, she has extensive training in evaluating and treating infants with torticollis as well as recommending orthotics for children.
 Nikki is a CME level II clinician, and has trained several times under the creator, Ramon Cuevas.
 Since becoming certified in CME, Nikki truly believes her therapeutic approach has been further polished and more importantly, life-changing.